condensereality/UnityCloudBuildAction/Readme.md

 ### `unity_cloud_build_api_key`
 - `Required`
 - The Unity Cloud Build API key.
-This can be found in the Unity Dashboard, under `Dev Ops`,`Cloud Build`,`Settings`
+This can be found in the Unity Dashboard, under `Dev Ops -> Build Automation -> Settings`
 - See [https://build-api.cloud.unity3d.com/docs/1.0.0/index.html](https://build-api.cloud.unity3d.com/docs/1.0.0/index.html)
 - Store this API key as a `github action secret` and then use in the github action via `${{ secrets.NAME_OF_YOUR_SECRET }}`